-- Dedicated funding for over $20,000 at-risk 3- and 4-year-olds to have access to quality early learning programs.
+- 40% of net profit from the sale of marijuana provides dedicated funding for over 20,000 at-risk children to have access to high quality early learning programs.

 - $11.1m to increase the Virginia Preschool Initiative (VPI) per pupil amount from $6,326 in FY 21 to $7,655 in FY22 to improve quality.

 - $5m in FY22 to recruit and retain early educators (Early Educator Recruitment and Retention Incentives).

 - $642k to allow flexibility for early learning programs (class sizes, ratios, and meeting the needs of working families).

 - $205k for the Deputy Superintendent of Early Childhood position in the Department of Education (DOE) to oversee early learning and provide leadership.